JoseAponte-IT/Azure-Creating-Resources-on-the-Cloud-/README.md

 - Azure Portal: Web-based interface for cloud resource management

-- RDP: A protocol used for remotely accessing and controlling virtual machines
+- RDP: A protocol used for remotely accessing and controlling virtual machines through a GUI

+- SSH: A protocol used for remotely accessing and controlling virtual machines securely through a CLI

 <h2>Key Concepts</h2>